-I think I was early-twenties the first time I did evening classes.
+I think I was early-20s the first time I did evening classes.
 They were doing Ironmongery for Lovers down at the college, so I signed on.
 Maria and I used to walk to the college together, kiss passionately outside her class (Jewellery Making For the Besotted) and then we would reluctantly part.

 I wanted to work with Maria, but she was far more subtle than I, a delicate, precise creature, hence the finest jewellery-making.
 I was bigger, blunter, given to immense gestures and clattering declarations, so I worked with a blow-torch, welding tools, the rasp and file, the clamping vice, the cutters, shears and heavy instruments.

 Our first projects were quite different.
 Maria produced a little thing, so fine and soft it was like a cobweb, a dandelion clock about to be carried away on the wind.
 "What is it?"
 I asked, and she told me, "Why, John, love, of course."

 I had built a giant heart, not really that big (but it was heavy).
 I made it from steel plates, dark as night, and cobalt (tough to work) and the top unscrewed and inside were dark, bleeding lights and sudden flashing lasers which fired randomly from an intricate M to a jagged J and back again.